 The National Policy on Education is provided by the Federal Republic of Nigeria.
 This document is kept by the school head or principal and it is obtained from the Ministry of Education indicating objectives and policies of school system.
-It indicates the subjects taught at various of the basic levels schools. the expectations of the students, teachers, and other stake-holders parents of education towards improvement of education system in Nigeria.
+It indicates the subjects taught at various levels of the basic schools. expectations of the students, teachers, stake-holders parents and other of education towards improvement of education system in Nigeria.